 Federal and state agencies should make available to consumers the information regulators have collected on all aspects of the sale, use, and cost of LTCI, as well as on insurers’ marketing practices.
 The data should include uniform information about denied claims, lapse rates, and premium increases, and should be insurer- and state-specific.

-States should provide consumers with information about the LTSS available in their state, and comparative information about insurers and their policies, including which services and supports each LTCI policy covers, and historical information about premium increases.
+States should provide consumers with information about the LTSS available in their state, as well as comparative information about insurers and their policies.
+This includes which services and supports each LTCI policy covers, and historical information about premium increases.

 Each state should make the information it collects on LTCI available to consumers in marketing materials and through the state regulator’s website in a timely manner (e.g., within 30 days).